RichardRNS/Christmas-present/README.md

 - All test questions are at a randomized order, with LED light feedback, and clear word instructions.

 **Please Note: All steps needs to be followed exactly, care needs to be taken when following those steps as electricity is involved.**

+# Guide - Physical
+This part of the guide focuses on the physical wiring and designing of the breadboard & raspberry pi.
+1 - Gather Materials, as listed above.
+2 - connect the t-cobbler to both the breadboard and the raspberry pi, as seen in the picture.
+3 -